arielherself/espresso/README.md

 At least seven people were shot dead by a <strong>Palestinian</strong> gunman at a synagogue in east <strong>Jerusalem</strong>.
 The shooter was killed by the police.
 On Thursday <strong>Israeli</strong> troops killed nine Palestinians during a [military raid](https://te.arielherself.xyz/middle-east-and-africa/2022/05/14/shireen-abu-aqleh-was-killed-covering-an-israeli-raid) on Jenin refugee camp in the occupied West Bank, the deadliest raid in the camp in years.
 Israeli forces said they were targeting Islamist militants.

+The Memphis Police Department released four videos of <strong>Tyre Nichols</strong>, a black man, being beaten by officers during a traffic stop on January 7th.
+Mr Nichols died from his injuries three days later.
+The five officers involved have been fired and charged with second-degree murder.
+Protests are underway in the Tennessee city and several others around America.

 More than $50bn was wiped from the value of <strong>Gautam Adani’s</strong> conglomerate days after Hindenburg Research, a short-seller, [accused it of fraud](https://te.arielherself.xyz/business/2023/01/26/hindenburgs-critique-of-the-adani-empire).
 The share price of Adani Enterprises—the flagship in the empire of India’s richest man—plunged by 17%.
 Nevertheless the firm proceeded with a share auction, in which it aims to raise $2.5bn.
 It called Hindenburg’s report “maliciously mischievous”.

 David Solomon, chief executive of <strong>Goldman Sachs</strong>, received $25m in compensation last year, down by nearly 30% from 2021.
 His pay cut came amid [stumbles by the investment bank](https://te.arielherself.xyz/leaders/2023/01/26/the-humbling-of-goldman-sachs), including an ill-fated foray into consumer lending, and a dealmaking drought that has hit profits.
 The bosses of JPMorgan Chase and Morgan Stanley each made north of $30m last year.

-The Memphis Police Department released four videos of <strong>Tyre Nichols</strong>, a black man, being beaten by officers during a traffic stop.
-Mr Nichols died from his injuries three days later.
-The five officers involved have been fired and charged with second-degree murder.
-Protests are underway in the Tennessee city, and others around the country are preparing for the possibility of demonstrations.

 Listen to an abridged version of the subscriber-only briefing.